(All fields required)

 Certificate of Authority: Nurse Practitioner and Clinical Nurse Specialist with Prescriptive Authority.

-Cindy A. Wesolowski, RN, CNP Pediatric Nurse Practitioner, Division of Neurology
+Cindy A. Wesolowski, MSN, APRN, CNP Pediatric Nurse Practitioner, Division of Neurology

-Shanna M. Guilfoyle, PhD Pediatric Psychologist, Behavioral Medicine & Clinical Psychology
+Shanna M. Guilfoyle, PhD Clinical Psychologist, Behavioral Medicine and Clinical Psychology

 Childhood depression and anxiety; epilepsy management; behavior modification; cognitive-behavioral therapy; family functioning; parenting stress and distress; self-management; adherence